SyedA5688/AWS-ML-Hackathon/README.md

 exploration of anomaly detection with the Isolation Forest Algorithm.

-Libraries used: Pytorch, torch.nn, pandas, numpy, sklearn, matplotlib, time, os, random, joblib, pathlib
+Libraries used: Pytorch, torch.nn, pandas, numpy, sklearn, matplotlib, time, os, random, joblib, pathlib Link to demo video: https://youtu.be/mYcjEGL58d8

-Link to demo video: https://youtu.be/mYcjEGL58d8
+Main autoencoder approach placed 3rd in the Environmental Hackathon.
 Project by Syed Rizvi.